 One of Becky’s favorite features about her 3 horse gooseneck trailer is the fact that she never needs to back her horses out again.
 The Safetack design allows her horses to walk on and walk forwards off the trailer without ever needing to back up.

 Becky is very happy with how her large horses fit in the trailer.
-“My horses have plenty of room the trailer.
+“My horses have plenty of room in the trailer.
 They can move around.
 They're not sandwiched in at all.
-The Friesian in the 40” stall fit like he does on a normal 3 horse trailer forward slant.”
+The Friesian in the 40” stall fits like he does on a normal 3 horse trailer forward slant.”

-Janet from Elbert, CO loves to go trail riding with her friend on a regular basis.
-They alternate who drives each week and Janet wanted to be able to accommodate her friend’s large 17.0H Warmbloods.
+Janet from Elbert, Colorado loves to go trail riding with her friend on a regular basis.
+They alternate who drives each week and Janet wanted to be able to accommodate her friend’s large 17.0H warmbloods.

 She was already a fan of slant load horse trailers and was intrigued by the benefits of reverse load trailers when she began researching to see who could build her dream trailer.

 “That’s when I found Double D Trailers,” Janet shared.
 “One of the things I really liked about configuring my trailer with Double D Trailers was that I could start with a basic model and then go through the ‘a la carte’ options to see what I wanted.”